binste/chicago_safepassage_evaluation/README.md

 # Chicago's Safe Passage Program to Prevent Crime: Is It Worth the Dime?
-WORK IN PROGRESS
+**ATTENTION**: This is a work in progress and subject to major changes.

 This repository contains an analysis of the effect of Chicago's Safe Passage program on violent crime counts along the guarded routes.
-The beforementioned program aims at keeping the students safe on their way to school.
-The policy evaluation is one of two parts of my master thesis at the University of Zurich under the supervision of [Prof. Pietro Biroli](https://sites.google.com/site/pietrobiroli/home).
-The second one is a [basic guide to doing reproducible research](https://binste.github.io/basic_reproducibility_guide/), where this analysis serves as an example.
+The before mentioned program aims at keeping the students safe on their way to school.
+The policy evaluation is one of two parts of my master thesis (2018) at the University of Zurich under the supervision of [Prof. Pietro Biroli](https://sites.google.com/site/pietrobiroli/home).
+The second one is [A Basic Guide to Reproducible Research](https://binste.github.io/basic_reproducibility_guide/), where this analysis serves as an example.

 The empirical approach chosen for this analysis follows one of the specifications in a paper called ["Do More Eyes on the Street Reduce Crime?
 Evidence from Chicago’s Safe Passage Program"](https://ignaciomsarmiento.github.io/assets/Safe_Passage_WP.pdf) by Daniel McMillen, Ignacio Sarmiento-Barbieri, and Ruchi Singh from June 22, 2017.
 It can therefore be seen as an attempt to replicate some of their main findings.